 ‘When cities are built around vehicles, they devalue human feet; when hospitals draft all those who are in critical condition, they impose on society a new form of dying; intensive education turns autodidacts into unemployables, intensive agriculture destroys the subsistence farmer, public fora dominated by privately-owned news-media slowly denigrate speech and the deployment of police undermines the community’s self-control.
 The malignant spread of medicine has comparable results: it turns mutual care and self-medication into misdemeanours or felonies’.

-Everyone should read Illich — the greatest thinker of the twentieth century (Ran Prieur said reading him was ‘like looking at the sun’) — or at least have an understanding of his ideas on the paralysing effects of medicine, high-speed transport, excessive energy and schooling (along with John Holt and John Taylor Gatto, Illich is one of the great critics of education—not just standard superficial wibble about ‘how we teach’ but the stupefying, disabling practice of forcing pre-packaged unspoken syllabuses and freakish assumptions of scarcity on children.
-Raniere is okay too, but a stylistic cauchemar).
+Everyone should read Illich — the greatest thinker of the twentieth century (Ran Prieur said, correctly, that reading him was ‘like looking at the sun’) — or at least have an understanding of his ideas on the paralysing effects of medicine, high-speed transport, excessive energy, schooling, gender, scarcity and life.

-I’ve noticed that a lot of middle-class support for Illich has a curious tendency to eviscerate the core of his teachings and focus on secondary matters (such as his later, important, but peripheral concern for friendship and community and so on).
-Look twice if a fashionable author describes himself as a fan.
+I’ve noticed that a lot of middle-class support for Illich has a curious tendency to eviscerate the core of his teachings, ignore his mysticism (and his book about Gender) and focus on secondary matters.
+Look twice if a fashionable author describes himself as a fan, although a mark of Illich’s genius is that he is so terribly out of fashion.

 - Jansson, Tove.
 The Moomin Series.